smash-transport/smash-vhlle-hybrid/README.md

 **Note:** Apart from the binaries, the equations of state are also necessary to run the hydro evolution as well as to perform the particlization for the afterburner.
 For this, the directory `eos` is also copied from `[...]/vhlle` to the build directory.

-## Building the hyrid including analysis
+## Building the hybrid model linked to the SMASH-analysis
-To also provide the automatic analysis of the final state, run the following commands to also link to the smash analysis:
+To also provide the automatic analysis of the final particle lists, run the following commands to also link the project to the smash-analysis:

     mkdir build
     cd build
-    cmake .. -DSMASH_PATH=[...]/smash/build -DVHLLE_PATH=[...]/vhlle -DSAMPLER_PATH=[...]/hadronSampler/build -DSMASH_ANALYSIS_PATH=[...]/smash-analysis
+    cmake .. -DSMASH_PATH=[...]/smash/build -DVHLLE_PATH=[...]/vhlle -DSAMPLER_PATH=[...]/hadron-sampler/build -DSMASH_ANALYSIS_PATH=[...]/smash-analysis
     make

-Once the afterurner was run, the resulting particle lists can be analysed and plotted by executing the following commands:
+Once the afterburner was run, the resulting particle lists can be analysed and plotted by executing the following commands:

     make AuAu_8.8_analysis
     make AuAu_8.8_plots

-The generate plots and lists are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/Spectra`.
+The generated plots and output files are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/Spectra`.